lowrycode/ski-arise-project/README.md

 The form is organised into two general categories
 - **Package Information** - for entering details about which package they want to get and any specific requirements / changes they would like to make
-- **Contact Details** - for entering essential contact information, choosing their preferred method of communication and optionally opt-in to news of special offers.
+- **Contact Details** - for entering essential contact information, choosing their preferred method of communication and optionally opt-in to receive news of special offers.

 The form inputs include validation.
 Assuming that all inputs pass these validation checks, the user is directed to the Success page on submission of the form.